crispinalan/tikicalendar/README.md

 I could not place a visual marker on a particular GtkCalendar day using the "gtk_calendar_mark_day()" function.
 The [GtkInspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector?action=show&redirect=Projects%2FGTK%2B%2FInspector) debugging tool does not reveal any obvious CSS style theme option that should to be used to do this.
 To do this I compiled an example calendar app and pressed Ctrl+Shift+I. At the time I was using Fedora 35 GNOME.
 With no success, I have ended up writing a bespoke month calendar using the Gtk4 grid layout [manager](https://docs.gtk.org/gtk4/class.Grid.html) which arranges child widgets in rows and columns.
 I used the layout manager arrange 31 buttons in a grid to create a month calendar.
 Again a significant effort has had to be invested in this aspect of the porting.
 I thought that I would be able to use css styling to colour mark calendar day buttons having an event but the css context functions that I used are now being depreciated in Gtk4.10 (see above).

 The function "gtk_spin_button_set_text()" has gone in Gtk4.
 The documented approach for showing spin button [leading zeros](https://people.gnome.org/~ebassi/docs/_build/Gtk/4.0/signal.SpinButton.output.html) I could not get to work.
 Consequently, I have had to replace the spin boxes in the new and edit event dialogs.
 The spin boxes for the start and end times now accept floating point values which are now stored in the database as floating point values.
 I have also removed the priority combobox as comboboxes are on the Gtk4 depreciation hit list (see list widget discussion above) and replaced it with a single high priority check button.
 It now turns out that dialogs are being depreciated in Gtk4.10.
 See the Gtk4 depreciations discussion above.

+The Gtk3 container API has been dropped in Gtk4.
+In Gtk4 widgets can have children.

 Other depreciations include "gtk_application_set_app_menu()" as discussed [here](https://wiki.gnome.org/HowDoI/ApplicationMenu).
 The function "gtk_button_set_image()" has gone.
 In the context of menu development it can be replaced with "gtk_menu_button_set_icon_name()".